Russian gas pipeline stuck in reverse in Europe | Headlines

 - Russian Federation

-News the flows would not be restarted sent the front-month TTF gas contract back up to 77.65.
-It had earlier dropped to as low as 75 euros per MWh when the requests were initially published.
+News the flows would not be restarted afterall left the front-month TTF gas contract almost 11% higher on the day at 78.95 euros per megawatt hour, after it dipped to as low as 75 euros per MWh when the requests were published.
+Gas traders initially speculated that the brief reversal in the direction of flow renominations was a technical glitch.

+A Gascade spokesman said the portal was working properly.
+"Renominations or gas bookings can change short-term, overriding previous nominations," the spokesperson said via email.
+Gaz-System declined to comment on specifics and Gazprom did not respond to a request for a comment.

+Traders said gas prices were unlikely to fall significantly unless there was evidence of a consistent return of flows from Russia through the pipeline.
+Gazprom-controlled gas storage sites in Europe have less gas than usual for this time of year, with Russia saying it is concentrating on replenishing domestic stocks before releasing any more gas to Europe.
+It expects its own replenishment process to finish by Nov.
+8.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)